scala/docs.scala-lang/_overviews/scala3-book/types-generics.md

 ---

 Generic classes (or traits) take a type as _a parameter_ within square brackets `[...]`.
 The Scala convention is to use a single letter (like `A`) to name those type parameters.
-The type can then be used inside the class as needed for intance in parameters of methods or on return types:
+The type can then be used inside the class as needed for method instance parameters, or on return types:

 ```scala
 // here we delare the type parameter A